How to Remember Birthdays

 1. Associate the birthdays with dates important to you

-The first approach is the simplest, but it is also the most limited.
+The first secret of how to remember birthdays is the most simple, but it is also the most limited.
 It works best for close friends or colleagues that you see or talk to often.
-When someone tells you their birthday, make a mental note of the birthday, and associate it to another date that you are unlikely to forget.
+When someone tells you their birthday, make a mental note of the birthday, and associate it with another date that you are unlikely to forget.
 For example, if someone tells you that their birthday is November 20, you might tie that birthday date to Thanksgiving, since it's only about a week away.
 Then, each time you anticipate Thanksgiving’s arrival you’ll hopefully remember the birthday.

 This system works by increasing the mental surface area of the birthday so that you’ll be more likely to think of it.
 However, this trick will likely just help you remember the general vicinity of the birthday date, and not the actual birthday date itself.
-You’ll probably have to refer to a calendar for that.
+You’ll probably have to refer to a calendar or other birthday date reminder for that.
 Also, this trick only works for 5-10 people before it starts breaking down.
-Thus, we’d recommend pairing it with the next approach for best results.
+Thus, we’d recommend pairing it with the next approach for the best results.

 2. Write it down on a physical calendar